Worsening coronavirus crisis pushes leaders to take new measures

 Many leaders are leery of stronger measures and economically painful shutdowns, as Democrats and Republicans remain stalled over a new coronavirus stimulus package that could blunt the economic fallout.
 President Trump on Friday said his administration would not under “any circumstances” resort to a “lockdown.”

-“Lockdowns cost lives, and they cost a lot of problems,” the president said at a news conference where officials said they hope to see millions of people immunized against the coronavirus by the end of the year.
+“Lockdowns cost lives, and they cost a lot of problems,” Trump said at a news conference where officials said they hope to see millions of people immunized against the coronavirus by the end of the year.

 A vaccine could be available to the general public as early as April, Trump said, a timeline echoed by experts such as Fauci.
 But in the meantime, coronavirus cases are soaring to new heights, pushing past 177,000 nationwide Friday — little more than a week after the country cracked 100,000 daily infections for the first time.
 The vast majority of states have recorded a single-day high in new cases over the past week, as total infections in the United States approach 11 million.
 More than 1,300 new coronavirus-related deaths were reported in the United States on Saturday, up more than 200 from last Saturday’s total.
 Current covid-19 hospitalizations have risen to record heights, too, approaching 70,000.